Dragonmonk111/layer-sdk/packages/storage/src/plus/README.md

 the internal state, which should be familiar to cosmwasm devs (and maybe allow easier porting between pulsar modules and cosmwasm contracts)

+## TODO

+Re-write PrefixedStorage to use the tested code from plus.
+Add some high-level tests
+(This is a subset of plus::Prefix with a different API, no use for two versions of prefix code)

+Add some tests on memory store for basic flows (eg no deadlock in commit)

+Add some tests on lmdb for some basic flows

 ## Status

 Ported: